wearscript/wearscript-android/doc/index.rst

 WearScript: JS with Batteries Included for Glass
 ================================================
-WearScript is the power of Android on Glass with the learning curve of a website.
+WearScript combines the power of Android development on Glass with the learning curve of a website.
 Go from concept to demo in a fraction of the time.
 For an overview check out the intro video and sample script below.
 Visit https://github.com/OpenShades/wearscript for the goods.

 .. raw:: html